Manpreet-Bhatti/my-site-2/README.md

 ### Skills

-To showcase your skills, edit `./src/sections/Skills/data.js` with your own expertise!
+To showcase your skills, edit `./pages/projects.js` and add your projects to `./pages/projects` and/or edit `./pages/work.js` and add your work to `./pages/work`!

 ### Socials